tmiland/tmiland/posts/zwift-on-debian-linux.md

 Tested (Oct 9, 2022) with a [100 km + ride](https://www.zwift.com/activity/1185451456287768576) without fault, and runs way better with less load than on Windows 10.

 Enjoy! 😎

+*This guide is also posted over at [forums.zwift.com/t/how-to-zwift-on-debian-linux](https://forums.zwift.com/t/how-to-zwift-on-debian-linux/)*